You’re Never Too Old to Teach English Abroad or Online!By Krzl Light Nuñes

 What do I have to gain from teaching English?

-It’s not unusual for career changers, empty-nesters, and retirees to see teaching abroad as the fulfillment of a longtime dream that may have been put on the back burner over the years.
+On the other hand, it’s not unusual for career changers, empty-nesters, and retirees to see teaching English abroad as the fulfillment of a longtime dream that may have been put on the back burner over the years.
 Getting certified to teach abroad offers the opportunity to pursue a new career, learn a foreign language, or simply experience immersion in a new and different culture.
-Most of all, teaching English is a chance for adventure–and you are never too old for that!
+Most of all, teaching English is a chance for adventure — and you are never too old for that!

 Don’t let your age make you sidestep your dream to teach English abroad or online!
 Finding employment as an older teacher may require some dedication and persistence on your part, but once you succeed, you’ll be granted a worthwhile and rewarding experience, no matter where you prefer to teach.